Deyanira18/CNN_Implementation/README.md

 # CNN_Implementation
 Implementation of custom layer in a Convolutional Neural Network on an image dataset.
+This work has been finished by three people.

 # Implementation of the Layers
 Custom Layer Description: